Understanding Your Subconscious Mind For Better Results

 However, at the same time, it’s also why we have little knowledge of our unconscious programming.
 What you need to remember, however, is that whatever is on that tape player is here to stay unless you purposely tape something different over it.

-To do this, you need to find that “recording” button.
-We will see how you can do that later in this article.
+To do this, you need to find the “recording” button.
+Later in this article, we will see how to do that.

 Have you ever driven down the road in your car thinking about what you’ll make for dinner, where you will spend the weekend, or what you will wear tomorrow?

 Whatever you think about takes your mind away from what you’re doing.
-However, many images come to you related to your thoughts.
+However, many images related to your thoughts come to mind.

 So, who’s driving the car?